openwide-java/artifact-listener/README.md

 ### Initialize Artifact Listener Database

-- Check that you can connect to your database using the information in development.properties Maven profile file.
 - Run eclipse/processor all.launch
 - Ensure that target/generated-sources/apt is a source folder in your eclipse project; if not please add it manually (source detection depends on your m2e eclipse installed plugins and options)